Midhir12/Midhir12/README.md

 - 👋 Heyy folks I'm Midhir Nambiar currently pursuing a 5 year dual degree course(MBATech) in CSE at NMIMS Kharghar, Navi Mumbai.
-I am currently in my 4th year of Engineering.
+I have completed my 4th year of Engineering.
-- 👀 I’m interested in the fields of Data Science , Machine Learning , Artificial Intelligence as well.
+- 👀 I’m interested in Data Science and Machine Learning on the tech side, and Financial Modelling & Analysis and Equity Research on the finance side.

 <!---